Discrete Shift and Polarization from Response to Symmetry Defects in Interacting Topological Phases

 where $\vec b$ is the Burgers vector, which is $(0,1)$ in our study.
 The Chern number is determined by adiabatic flux insertion.
 Different from the disclination case, where the flux is inserted in the disclination center, for the dislocation we set a twist boundary condition $e^{i\theta}$ along the circumference of the cylinder.
 The charge will be pumped from the left boundary to the right boundary.
 As shown in Fig.~\ref{fig:dislocation}(c), the Chern number $C=-1$ for $V<1.5$ recognizing that the system is in IQH phase.

 Polarization $\PO$ can be extracted by the excess charge bound to the dislocation, similar to the disclination case by using Eq.~\eqref{eq:excess}.
-The polarization is origin dependent~\cite{zhang2023quantized} and we choose vertex as the origin.
 The dislocation introduces one extra irregular unit cell with area $\frac{1}{2}$, which should be counted in computing $\delta Q$(Eq.~\ref{eq:excess}).
-As depicted in Fig.~\ref{fig:dislocation}(a,b), $\delta Q$ converges to $\frac{1}{2}$ at bond dimension $D = 600$ and for the region of width $4<R<6$.
+As depicted in Fig.~\ref{fig:dislocation}(a,b), $\delta Q$ converges to $\frac{1}{2}$ at bond dimension $D = 1200$ and for the region of width $4<R<6$.
 The polarization is $\mathscr{P}_{\OO,y}=\frac{1}{2}$ according to Eq.~\eqref{eq:excesscharge_Q_P}, consistent with the theoretical prediction.
 We note that the advantage of dislocation method is that this naturally gives an unambiguous polarization density even in a Chern insulator (see SI~\cite{suppl} for details).